Massacres of Poles in Volhynia and Eastern Galicia: German involvement

 While Germans actively encouraged the conflict, they tried not to get directly involved.
 Special German units formed from the collaborationist Ukrainian and later the Polish auxiliary police were deployed in pacification actions in Volhynia, and some of their crimes were attributed to the Home Army or to the UPA.

 According to Yuriy Kirichuk the Germans actively prodded both sides of the conflict against each other.
 Erich Koch once said: "We have to do everything possible so that a Pole meeting a Ukrainian, would be willing to kill him and conversely, a Ukrainian would be willing to kill a Pole".
 Kirichuk quotes a German commissioner from Sarny who responded to the Polish complaints: "You want Sikorski, the Ukrainians want Bandera.
 Fight each other".

 The Germans replaced Ukrainian policemen who deserted from the German service with Polish policemen.
-Polish motives for joining were local and personal: to defend themselves or avenge UPA atrocities.
+Around 1,200 local Poles joined the police, mainly out of desire to avenge UPA atrocities and to obtain means to defend themselves.
 German policy called for the murder of the family of every Ukrainian police officer who deserted and the destruction of the village of any Ukrainian police officer who deserted with his weapons.
 Those retaliations were carried out using newly recruited Polish policemen.
-Polish participation in the German police followed UPA attacks on Polish settlements, but it provided Ukrainian nationalists with useful sources of propaganda and was used as a justification for the cleansing action.
+Polish participation in the German police followed UPA attacks on Polish settlements, but it provided Ukrainian nationalists with useful sources of propaganda and was used as a justification for the ethnic cleansing.
 The OUN-B leader summarized the situation in August 1943 by saying that the German administration "uses Polaks in its destructive actions.
 In response we destroy them unmercifully".
-Despite the desertions in March and April 1943, the auxiliary police remained heavily Ukrainian, and Ukrainians serving the Germans continued pacifications of Polish and other villages.
+Despite the desertions in March and April 1943, Ukrainian policemen continued to comprise a significant part of the auxiliary police forces and to pacify Polish and other villages under German orders.

 On 25 August 1943, the German authorities ordered all Poles to leave the villages and settlements and to move to larger towns.

 Soviet partisan units in the area were aware of the massacres.
 On 25 May 1943, the commander of the Soviet partisan forces of the Rivne area stressed in his report to the headquarters that Ukrainian nationalists did not shoot the Poles but cut them dead with knives and axes, with no consideration for age or gender.